Uzbin Valley ambush: Reinforcements

 These reinforcements were engaged by Taliban before even reaching the village, but nevertheless managed to provide suppressive fire for Carmin 2 and Rouge 4, and supply the VABs of Carmin 2 with ammunition.

 Meanwhile, the Taliban were joined by several dozen men.

 At 17:50, the Taliban closed in to Sper Kunday, almost completing their pincer movement.
 Under the critical circumstances, Thunderbolts and Kiowas started close air support, in spite of the entanglement of friendly and enemy troops.
 Air operations lasted for one hour, during which the remnants of Carmin 2 were able to reach the village.
-Some French soldiers complained about friendly fire incidents, either from US aircraft or from ANA elements; these were later denied by French military authorities.
 A medevac flight consisting of two US UH-60 Black Hawk helicopters, one medevac and a chase escort from Task Force 6-101st, attempted to land to evacuate wounded, but were prevented by Taliban fire.
 Two additional USAF combat search and rescue (CSAR) HH-60s arrived on-station to provide relief coverage to allow the medevac flight to return to base.
 The CSAR HH-60s remained on-station, but were also unable to land and evacuate wounded.
+The Thunderbolts identified a heavy machine gun 14.7mm at the top of a ridge firing into the valley.
+One of the A-10’s successfully engaged the Taliban forces with 5 strafing passes while the other A-10 simultaneously coordinated with the Helicopters for casualty evacuation.
+The approximate 20 Taliban fighters killed on the ridge near the 14.5mm machine gun are thought to be the location of the Taliban’s command and control.
+After this location was destroyed, the fighting decreased greatly and the Medevac was expedited.
+Some French soldiers complained about friendly fire incidents, either from US aircraft or from ANA elements; these were later denied by French military authorities.

 At 18:15, two Caracal helicopters, previously reserved for a possible evacuation of Afghan President Hamid Karzai, arrived from Kabul and landed a physician and Air commandos.
 They quickly turned back and returned with 4 tonnes of supply, most of it ammunition which was immediately carried to units under fire.
 They later evacuated the first wounded.
 These elements worked non-stop for 14 hours to provide supplies and medical evacuations.

 At 18:25, LLR 81mm mortars of the support group started firing.
 One hour later, as the sun set, Carmin 2 was still trying to break contact, but most of its men were still pinned down by Taliban trying to surround the village.
 12.7mm machine guns began to run low on ammunition again.

-At 20:00, 3 sections of the Régiment de Marche du Tchad arrived by road, with 120mm heavy mortars.
+At 20:00, three sections of the Régiment de Marche du Tchad arrived by road, with 120 mm heavy mortars.
 As night fell, Predator drones guided mortar fire.